dddrrreee/cs240lx-20spr/labs/2-dynamic-code-gen/README.md

 Congratulations, you have the `hello world` version of a bunch of neat tricks.
 We will build these out more next lab and use them.

-### Part 0: add executable headers in a backwards compatible way.

-Even a the ability to stick a tiny bit of executable code in a random place can give you a nice way to solve problems.
-As you might recall, in cs140e, whenever we wanted to add a header to our pi binaries, we had to hack

 ### Part 1: write a `hello world`